OpenTechStrategies/torque-sites/INSTALL.md

 ### System setup

 First, set up your `$OTS_DIR` (see onboarding for more information).
-Then you need to check out the macfound torque-sites
+Then you need to check out the LFC torque-sites repository

 ```
 $ mkdir -p $OTS_DIR/clients/lever-for-change